Games-by-Mason/ZCS/README.md

 }
 ```

-The following syntax sugar is also provided, where the string is used as the name of a Tracy zone if Tracy is enabled:
+If you prefer, [`forEach`](https://docs.gamesbymason.com/zcs/#zcs.Entities.forEach) syntax sugar is also provided.
+The string argument is only used if Tracy is enabled:
 ```zig
 fn updateMeshWithEffect(
     ctx: void,